Healing the Heart – Mind with Rose Medicine

 • After the extraction process, some people strain the petals out by gently warming the honey in a pot of hot water (or double boiler) and straining it into a clean jar (be sure to squeeze out every drop!).
 I prefer to keep the petals in the honey and eat them as I go.

 Rose Water – A cooling and refreshing way to use rose on the face and skin.
-Below you’ll find the quick and easy method of making rose water.
+I’ve included the quick and easy method of making rose water below.
 To make a proper hydrosol takes more equipment and time, but I think you’ll still love the precious scented rose water from this method.

 • Place rose petals in a pot with distilled water.
 Cover the roses, but don’t use too much water as your rose water will then be too diluted.